-When the victim is less than 8 years of age, or weighs less than 55 lbs (25 kg), the ZOLL AED Plus should be used with the ZOLL AED Plus Pediatric Electrodes.
+When the victim is less than 8 years of age or weighs less than 55 lbs (25 kg), the Fully Automatic AED Plus should be used with Fully Automatic AED Plus Pediatric Electrodes.
 Therapy should not be delayed to determine the victim's exact age or weight.